o2r-project/o2r-badger/README.md

 with **id** being an URL-encoded DOI of an published compendium.
 To receive a "big badge" for a paper page, "extended" has to be added at the end of the API.

 The information about the release date are requested through the [crossref API](https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md).

-## License
-This project is licenced under Apache License 2.0.

 ## 6 Peer-review badges (geocontainer-badges/peer-review)